Key/Value Pairs is a targeting feature that allows publishers to use custom metadata on their sites to deliver direct sold campaigns.

 JavaScript Implementation

-property.
+Key/value attribute may be set in the JavaScript object ntvConfig under keyValues property.
 One or more keys can be placed in a single HTML page to define multiple key-value attributes.

 JavaScript

-// Initiate an empty object var kvpMap = {}; // To set one key one value pair kvpMap["name1"]= "value1"; // To set one key, multiple values pair kvpMap["name2"]= "value2,value3,value4"; // define "ntvConfig" object if it is not already defined window.ntvConfig = window.ntvConfig || {} ; // Assign the defined key value pairs to "keyValues" property window.ntvConfig.keyValues=kvpMap;
+// Initiate an empty object var kvpMap = {}; // To set one key one value pair kvpMap["name1"]= "value1"; // To set one key, multiple values pair kvpMap["name2"]= "value2,value3,value4"; // define "ntvConfig" object if it is not already defined window.ntvConfig = window.ntvConfig || {} ; // Assign the defined key value pairs to "keyValues" property window.ntvConfig.keyValues=kvpMap;🚧

 The JavaScript code should be executed before Nativo’s load.js is loaded.